Asymptotic Stability for some Stratified Stationary Solutions of the Inviscid Incompressible Porous Medium Equation: Introduction

+We will study fluids which are stratified by density in the absence of diffusion; such fluids can be modeled by the the inviscid incompressible porous medium equation:

-$u$ is the velocity of the fluid, $p$ is the pressure, $\mu$ is the dynamic viscosity, $\kappa$ is the permeability of the isotropic medium, $\rho$ is the liquid density and $g$ is the gravitational acceleration.
-When these equations are studied on a bounded domain, we assume that $u$ is satisfies the no-slip boundary condition:
+where $u$ is the velocity field of the fluid, $p$ is the pressure, $\mu$ is the dynamic viscosity, $\kappa$ is the permeability of the isotropic medium, $\rho$ is the liquid density and $g$ is the gravitational acceleration.
+When these equations are studied on a bounded domain, we assume that $u$ satisfies the no-slip boundary condition: